Wrecking Ball (Miley Cyrus song): Background

 "Wrecking Ball" was written with Beyoncé (pictured) in mind before being offered to Cyrus.

 Before directly stating that "Wrecking Ball" was originally written with Beyoncé in mind, songwriter Sacha Skarbek tweeted "Beyonce song now becoming a Miley Cyrus song?!!
 Good/bad?
-I don't know??!!!! [sic]" in 2012.
+I don't know??!!!!" in 2012.

 The song, and the cover of its parent album Bangerz (2013), were unveiled on August 25, 2013, before Cyrus' performance at the 2013 MTV Video Music Awards.
 She released the cover artwork for "Wrecking Ball" on September 6, which shows Cyrus dressed in a sleeveless white shirt and underwear while swinging on a wrecking ball.
 The song was serviced to contemporary hit radio stations in the United States on September 17.
 It serves as the second single from Bangerz, following the lead single "We Can't Stop", which was released in June.

 Composition

 "Wrecking Ball" is a pop ballad; Sheet music for the song shows one flat in common time with a slow tempo.
 Vocals span from the low note of F_{3} to the high note of B_{4}.
 Miriam Coleman of Rolling Stone noted that it begins with a minimalist keyboard instrumentation, which puts emphasis on Cyrus "anguished vocals", and also described it as a "heartbroken counterpoint" to "We Can't Stop".
 Cyrus said that "Wrecking Ball" was inspired by "OneRepublic, and the way Timbaland used to do those big ballads."